ATC codes: J04AK05

 Expert Committee recommendation

-The Expert Committee recommended the addition of bedaquiline to the complementary list of the EMLc for the treatment of MDR-TB in children aged 6 years and older, in line with updated WHO treatment guidelines.
-The Committee noted that the extrapolation of evidence from adult data to children suggested therapeutic bedaquiline exposure in children and no increased safety risk.
+Bedaquiline 100 mg tablets were added to the complementary list of the EML in 2015 as a reserve second-line medicine for treatment of multidrug-resistant tuberculosis in adults (1).
+In 2019, bedaquiline 100 mg tablets were added to the complementary list of the EMLc for the treatment of multidrug-resistant tuberculosis in children aged 6 years and older, in line with updated WHO treatment guidelines.
+It was noted that the extrapolation of evidence from adult data to children suggested therapeutic bedaquiline exposure in children and no increased safety risk (2).

 Public health relevance